SpazioDati/azkaban-groovy-plugin/Readme.md

 The script binding is limited with respect to the `Groovy` job, and it includes only the `config` variable containing all job parameters in a Map.

+#### Logging

+The executor jar embeds Log4J and SLF4J binding for Log4J, but doesn't embed any Log4J configuration and by default Log4J just prints out a warning message if it hasn't been initialized, discarding any log message.
+So, if you are using third party libraries and you need for logs, you can configure log4j programatically in your script or just put a `log4j.properties` in your working dir and add that path to the classpath or use `jvm.args` configuration property to initialize Log4J (ig `jvm.args= -Dlog4j.configuration=file://${working.dir}/log4j.properties` )

 ### Job GroovyRemoteJob

 `type:GroovyRemote`